+Jump inside, and you’ll find the DS 7 Crossback’s interior is a very nice place to sit.
 There’s a variety of interior finishes to choose from, but you’re best off with a Performance Line model.
 The suede-like Alcantara on the dashboard, doors and seats gives fancy German models a serious run for their money.

-All but the entry-level Elegance cars come with a 12.3-inch digital instrument binnacle and a 12-inch central infotainment screen that has clear and colourful graphics.
+All but Elegance versions come with a 12.3-inch digital instrument binnacle and a 12-inch central infotainment screen that has clear and colourful graphics.
 The latter can display a multitude of things including a huge sat-nav display that makes it a piece of cake to follow directions.
 However, it’s not the easiest system to use, and the DS could learn a thing or two from the more intuitive infotainment systems in BMWs and Audis.

 It’s as if the DS 7 was designed at Paris Fashion Week – its interior’s cool mix of shapes and materials make it look and feel like no other car for the price

-The DS 7 does the basic stuff pretty well, though.
+The DS 7 Crossback does the basic stuff pretty well, though.
 Getting a clear view of the big driver’s display is easy because you get a height-adjustable driver’s seat (and passenger seat) and a steering wheel that adjusts for reach and height.
 Both front seats also get adjustable lumbar support to see off backache on long journeys.